 Miss Bingley who stood by the fireplace had a monster long snake wrapped around her right leg.
 The snake was about 10 feet long.
-Judging by the wonderful green pattern, it was an exotic spices, not native to England.
+Judging by the beautiful green pattern, it was an exotic spice, not native to England.

 Several women fainted, adding more chaos to the situation.
 Many men backed away.

 “Please stop screaming, Miss Bingley.”
 The young woman with the perfect bosom said.
 What was her name again?
-And why was she not afraid of snake?
-She spoke with such a smoothing tone that Miss Bingley finally stopped screaming.
+And why was she not afraid of the snake?
+She spoke with such a soothing tone that Miss Bingley finally stopped screaming.

 Miss Bingley should be commended, for surprisingly she did not faint.
 She nodded her head fervently.

-“Should we prise the snake from Caroline's leg?”
+“Should we pry the snake from Caroline's leg?”
 Charles said gingerly, standing about 20 yards from us.

 “I don't think so.”
 Both Miss Elizabeth and I spoke in unison.
 I finally remembered her name and wondered at her knowledge about snakes.
 Her eyes still focussed on Miss Bingley.
 She continued, “Miss Bingley, this seems to be an anaconda.
 It is not a poisonous snake.
 It will not harm you unless you agitate it.
 If you relax your body, it will not constrict you.
 I have already asked Charlotte to send someone to fetch Farmer Gabriel.
 He is the man most knowledgeable about snakes in Meryton.”